 1. Celebrate Employee Appreciation Day

 The first Friday of March every year is Employee Appreciation Day.
 The occasion provides a perfect opportunity to recognize the work of dedicated people at your company.
 Equally important, it’s a timely moment to have a broader conversation about gratitude, both why it matters, and how we can do it better.
+According to one study, employees who receive recognition only a few times a year from leaders are:

-Despite the occasion’s merits, a 2018 survey on employee appreciation found that only 10% of employers acknowledge it.
 A simple reason may be that managers struggle to find employee appreciation day ideas that don’t seem forced.

 A group meal can be a good icebreaker to ease into a casual conversation.
 If your budget is a limiting factor, you can always opt for a staff-wide potluck, or even just organize a conversation over a box of your office’s favorite snacks during a coffee break.
 Even if it’s a quick sidebar moment, find a way to make the day count.